Apenisa Cakaubalavu

-Apenisa Cakaubalavu (born 14 February 1993) is a Fijian rugby union player, currently playing for Rugby United New York (RUNY) of Major League Rugby (MLR).
+Apenisa Cakaubalavu (born 14 February 1993) is a Fijian rugby union player who plays for Rugby United New York (RUNY) of Major League Rugby (MLR).
 His preferred position is wing.

 Professional career

 Cakaubalavu signed for Major League Rugby side Rugby United New York ahead of the 2021 Major League Rugby season.

 He had previously represented Fiji Sevens at 13 competitions between 2017 and 2020.